MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/restricted-access-control.md

 [!INCLUDE[Advanced Management](includes/advanced-management.md)]

 With restricted access control, you can manage the access of a SharePoint site and its content.
-As a [SharePoint administrator](sharepoint-admin-role.md), you'll grant access to specified users in the group associated with a SharePoint site.
-Users who aren't added to the specified group can't access even if they previously had site access permissions to a file.
-The restricted access control policy applies to Microsoft 365 group-connected sites, non-group connected sites and Microsoft Teams.
+As a [SharePoint administrator](sharepoint-admin-role.md), you can grant access to specified users in the group associated with a SharePoint site.
+Users who aren't added to the specified group can't access even if they previously had site access permissions to a file. **The restricted access control policy applies to Microsoft 365 group-connected sites, non-group connected sites and Microsoft Teams.**

 Restricting site access based on group membership reduces the risk of oversharing within your organization.
 Restricted access control provides an extra layer of security to safeguard site content.
 By enabling restricted site access, you apply a policy that stops sharing content with people who aren't a member of the group.
 Use and consult [data access governance reports](data-access-governance-reports.md) to see how data is currently being shared.